MileHacker Logo

 Protect yourself from air pollution, heatstroke, and insect bites.

-Urban areas may experience periods of air pollution.
+Urban areas may encounter periods of air pollution.
 Check the Air Quality Index (AQI).
 Wear a mask if you have respiratory sensitivities.
-Stay hydrated by drinking plenty of fluids during summer.
+Stay hydrated with plenty of fluids during summer.
 Seek shade during the hottest parts of the day.
 Wear light, moisture-wicking apparel.
 Mosquitos are present, especially when it's warmer.
 Use insect repellent.
-Wear long sleeves and pants, specifically at dawn and dusk.
-Protect your skin with High SPF sunscreen, a hat, and Sunglasses during outdoor activities.
+Put on long-sleeved shirts and pants, specifically at dawn and dusk.
+Protect the skin on your body with High SPF sunscreen, a hat, and Sunglasses during outdoor activities.

 These proactive steps greatly contribute to a comfortable and safe journey.